Nutrition during Lent. What is not possible and what is possible? Easter fast: calendar, do's and don'ts

 • Children and adolescents under 14 years of age;

-• People suffering chronic diseases gastrointestinal tract, stomach ulcers, gastritis, pancreatitis, cholecystitis, anemia, diabetes and immune system disorders;
+• To people suffering chronic diseases gastrointestinal tract, stomach ulcers, gastritis, pancreatitis, cholecystitis, anemia, diabetes and immune system disorders;

-• Those who are in the recovery stage after a serious illness or surgery;
+• For those who are recovering from a serious illness or surgery;

-• Those who are engaged in heavy physical labor, strenuous sports training or hard mental work.
+• For those who engage in heavy physical labor, intense sports training or increased mental work.

 What foods are prohibited for those who can and want to fast?